decbr1/decbr1/README.md

 - I'm always looking to learn and develop my skills 🎉

 ### Projects
-- Currently in full time work for undisclosed, private companies.
+- Currently in College with Software Development.
+- Junior Web Developer and AI Solutions at IBM
 - I have previously worked development for [BiomeBattle](https://twitter.com/BiomeBattle)!
-Go check them out :)
-- One day i'll do something with [DiaBot](https://github.com/diaduck/DiaBot), my discord bot, but I really cannot be bothered...

 ### To-Do List
 - Finish this README 💔